 - Zarrella's Hierarchy of Contagiousness: The Science, Design, and Engineering of Contagious Ideas

-I rarely find the mood to just stick with a single topic.
-I might read a chapter 2 or 3 times, just to let the idea sink in or germinate through a blog or onto another site's comment.
+I rarely find the mood to just stick with a single topic and tend to let an idea sink in or germinate through a blog or onto another site's comment.

-Also, the Kindle app let's you read on other tablets, computers, or smart phones and keep your library and notes synched.
+Also, the Kindle app let's you read on other tablets, computers, or smart phones and keep your library and notes synced.